Ansh6345/Global-Sales-Profitability-Analysis-A-4-Year-Business-Deep-Dive-2021-2024-/README.md

 Total Profit	             $247,961.52        	The cumulative net profit achieved across all transactions.
 Overall Profit Margin	     12.86%	              Calculated as (Total Profit / Total Sales), representing the overall profitability of the business operations.

+# Feedback & Collaboration3
+I welcome constructive, data-driven feedback on this analysis.
+Your input is invaluable in refining the strategic recommendations and identifying blind spots in the model.